dronetag/mavsniff/README.md

 emitted (mirrored) by QGroundControl with Wireshark then you will be able to replay those to any serial device.
 Those packets have minimal ethernet header `02 00 00 00` and uses 20 bytes long IP header and only 8 bytes for a UDP header.
 Any other packets will not be replayable by mavsniff.

+### MAVLink dialects

+MAVLink is an extensible format that is configurable with XML definitions.
+Those are called dialects.
+Default dialect is **arduinomega** and version is **2.0**.
+You can specify your custom dialect in form of mavlink's XML definition via `--mavlink-dialect/-m` flag.
+Mavsniff will copy your XML into internal pymavlink folder and compile it on the first run.
+All subsequent runs won't update nor recompile your dialect.
+Once your custom dialect was imported and compiled, you can reference by its name (XML filename without extension).

 ## Developement